Destination

 Caribbean Destinations | Pacific Destinations | Indian Ocean Destinations | Pacific Newsletters | Indian Ocean Newsletters | Flora and Fauna

-These newsletters are unique in that they were never actually received.
-We sent them out, but our newsletter list-server was having "issues" with the Internet.
-Only Ocelot in the Maldives was actually forwarded to our 200+ newsletter recipients.
+The first 4 of these newsletters are unique in that they were never actually received.
+We sent them out, but for awhile in 2007 our newsletter list-server was having "issues" with the Internet.
+Only Ocelot in the Maldives was actually forwarded to our newsletter recipients.

 A glorious sunset on a flat sea, en route to Maldives